Jonathan-Kayumbo/Alten_challenge/vehicle/README.md

 # python-microservice

+This will create a complete Azure Devops pipeline to:

+- Create all the docker containes as Microservices
+- Push the containers to Azure Container Registry
+- Deploy them to Azure kubernets Cluster Pod

+ # Missing Part: Auto dicsonnect /connect is not implemetned yet

 This is a basic approach of building a Microservice on top of Flask, with some useful packages like: